White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago White Sox and Hanser Alberto will hit the field against Steven Kwan and the Cleveland Guardians at Guaranteed Rate Field on Wednesday, with the first pitch at 8:10 PM ET.
+The Chicago White Sox and Andrew Vaughn will take on the Cleveland Guardians and Josh Naylor at Guaranteed Rate Field on Thursday, with the first pitch at 2:10 PM ET.

-The Guardians have been listed as -105 moneyline underdogs in this matchup with the favorite White Sox (-115).
-The matchup's over/under has been listed at 9 runs.
+The White Sox are -145 moneyline favorites for this matchup against the Guardians (+120).
+The over/under for the game is set at 8 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.